• About

 Does Sephora need much explanation?

-It is a store that carries dozens of international brands from celebrity lines like Fenty Beauty and Rare Beauty but it also carries some Korean skincare brand lines like Amuse, Saturday Skin, Glow Recipe, and Dear Dahlia.
+The store features dozens of international brands, including celebrity lines such as Fenty Beauty and Rare Beauty.
+It also carries some Korean skincare brands, such as Saturday Skin and Glow Recipe.

 Street Beauty Stores